Almotasem100/Self-Driving-Car/README.md

 ```

-For more Info Check our vedios in the Results folder.
+For more Info Check our videos in the Results folder.

 ```